We hope this section answers the questions you might have relating to Music Summer Schools at the Trinity Laban Conservatoire of Music and Dance.

-Please find more information about classes and timetables on our Course Content page and read about our tutors on the Tutors page as details are announced.
+Please find more information about classes and timetables on our Course Content page, and read about our tutors as they are announced on the Tutors page.
 There is no audition but you are welcome to contact us if you are unsure of what might be right for you at the booking stage.
 We are happy to advise you.

 How much does it cost?

 The full cost of the ‘Beyond the Dots’ Music Summer School 2017 is £210.
 Optional taster lessons cost £20 for 30mins (max 1hr).
 This course is non-residential; food and accommodation are not provided as part of the course fee.